umee-network/peggo/test/README.md

 ### Cosmos Daemon

-This testsuite supports different Cosmos backends, basically any app that has `peggy` module built-in will do.
+This testsuite supports different Cosmos backends, basically any app that has `gravity` module built-in will do.
 We expect that the generic app is Cosmos-SDK compatible and has very similar CLI interface to `gaiad`.
 There is a script that would launch an isolated full 3-node network, running natively on the host machine.
 Just make sure to provide the target executable as an argument.

 ```
 $ CHAIN_ID=888 DENOM=inj ./test/cosmos/multinode.sh injectived